 This dish is often served with a few pieces of rice cake or fried potatoes.

 Tips: For a sweeter version, you should try Dakgangjeong – chicken nuggets covered with a rich aromatic honey mustard sauce.

 Dakkochi (Chicken skewers)

 Another delicious chicken dish that you should try in South Korea is Dakkochi.

 Dakkochi is grilled chicken on a stick.
 The cook usually coats it with thick, sticky, and addictive sauce.
 For example, you can choose soy sauce or other variations depending on your preferences.

 Bulgogi (Grilled beef)

-During the cold days, sitting next to the hot stove and enjoying grilled beef is an amazing experience.
+Sitting next to the hot stove and enjoying grilled beef is an amazing experience during the cold days.

 Bulgogi beef is a Korean dish starring super-thin slices of beef marinated in the most flavor-packed mix of soy sauce, brown sugar, ginger, and garlic.